saucelabs-training/demo-java/appium/appium-app/appium-app-examples/src/test/java/com/examples/allowlist/README.md

 # How to use Allowlisting App on Sauce Labs Private devices
 Allow-listing your App on your Sauce Labs Private Devices means - Your Apps will not be removed from your private device in the end of a live or automated session.
-If you want to allowlist your app, please contact your CSM with your private device id and your app ```bundle id``` for iOS or the app ```package name``` for Android.
+You can read more about that [here](https://docs.saucelabs.com/mobile-apps/real-device-cleaning/#private-devices) If you want to allowlist your app, please contact your CSM with your private device id and your app ```bundle id``` for iOS or the app ```package name``` for Android.
 This is an example, how you can run automated tests on your allowlisting app.
 For a demo purpose, my allowlisting app is the iOS Settings app ( Bundle id: `````"com.apple.Preferences"`````).